Eukon05/swiftly/README.md

 Instead of going through the trouble of managing the database yourself, use Docker Compose to start the entire stack in one command.
 This method requires Docker and Docker Compose to be installed on your system as well!

-- Clone the repository and open the directory where POM.xml resides in the terminal
+- Clone the repository in the same way as above and open the terminal in the directory where `POM.xml` resides
 - Run `./mvnw clean package` to build the project
 - Run `docker compose up -d` to start both the database and the app in detached mode